 Charles Nicolle was the sole recipient of the 1928 Nobel Prize in Physiology or Medicine for his discoveries about typhus, including how to stop it spreading.
-Nicolle made a further crucial contribution to infectious disease research when he discovered inapparent infections: these are cases where an individual is infected with a disease and spreads it without being affected by it.
+Nicolle made a further crucial contribution to infectious disease research when he discovered inapparent infections: these are cases where an individual is infected with a disease and spreads it without falling ill.

 Charles Jules Henry Nicolle was born into a middle-class family in the city of Rouen, France on September 21, 1866.